 The Science News article, Stone Age flutes found in Germany, reports that people living in Europe more than 35,000 years ago made this flute out of a vulture bone.
 It’s shown here from three different angles) out of a vulture bone.
 The magnified portion of the flute at the right provides a closer look at two of the flute’s finger holes.

-It feels intriguing being connected to the musical tradition of an end blow flute that predates civilization by tens of thousands of years.
+It feels intriguing being connected to the musical tradition of an end blown flute that predates civilization by tens of thousands of years.
 Keeping that image in mind while I play my shakuhachi gives me a transcendent, if brief, sense of ancestral continuity.
 It reminds me of chapter 14’s, The ability to know the beginning of antiquity is called the thread running through the way.